uio-carpentry/organisational/reporting/report_carpentry-uio_2021.md

 Six spots were available with the Aug 2020 - Aug 2021 membership.

-- three checked out in 2021 (HK, moved on to BI; EM, at Norsar; SI, moved on to NGI)
+- three successfully completed the instructor training checkout procedure in 2021 (HK, moved on to BI; EM, at Norsar; SI, moved on to NGI)
 - one postponed checkout to early 2022 (BL, at UiO)
 - two seats were not taken